wernerglinka/metalsmith-nunjucks-components/src/content/base-components/text.md

 bodyClasses: "text-component"

 seo:
-  title: Text Components | Metalsmith Nunjucks Components
+  title: Text Component | Metalsmith Nunjucks Components
   description: "A component that renders a header, sub title and some text.
 All are optional"
   socialImage: "v1648838418/components-library/ms-nj-social-image_jb9yox.jpg"
   canonicalOverwrite: ""